-- 1/4 c. of crisp onion slices (homemade or store bought), chopped
+- 1/4 cup fried shallots - (homemade or store bought), chopped

-- 4 to 5 c. of meat broth, preferably homemade
+- 4 to 5 cups bone broth - preferably homemade

-- 1 c. of uncooked macaroni (any shape you prefer)
+- 1 cup uncooked macaroni - (any shape you prefer)

-- a bunch of spinach leaves and tender stalks, as much as you like
+- a bunch of spinach leaves and tender stalks - ss much as you like

 - In a bowl, mix together the ground beef, onion, garlic, carrot, scallions, bread crumbs, salt and pepper.